SolSys: The Solar System Simulation

 The Solar System Simulation, originated at CONTACT VI in 1987, was developed into an intercollegiate curriculum at Northern Arizona University by Reed Riner, as an honors course in Anthropology and Engineering.
 Since 1990, it has included student teams from many colleges and universities around the globe.

 The teams represent colonies in a simulated future human community in space.
 For example, Mars Colony is normally manned by NAU and the Cabrillo College team traditionally inhabits the L-5 Colony near Earth.
-(See L-5 artwork above by Joel Hagen.)
+(See L-5 artwork left by Joel Hagen.)
 Teams communicate via websites, Internet e-mail and a Multiple User Domain (MUD), a text-based, virtual reality program.
 Students are directed and encouraged by their local faculty advisors and by a board of professional consultants in the social and space sciences.

 The students build a learning environment in virtual space and explore communication problems in their community of remote "colonies."
 The computer-supported, interactive virtual reality environment in which the the simulation is conducted can be dramatically demonstrated.
 An audience visits sites in the future Solar System, where they can tour a city in space, walk on the moon and talk to Martians.